mollybeach/polliwog/README.md

               for (i = 0; i < sources.length; i++) {
                 vertex = sources.shift();
                 sortedOrder.push(vertex);
-                sourcesForNextCall = sources.slice(0); // make a copy of sources
+                sourcesForNextCall = sources.slice(0);
+                 // make a copy of sources
-                // only remove the edges, if all of its children are not sources graph[vertex].forEach((child) => { // get the node's children to decrement their in-degrees inDegree[child]--; // decrement inDegree of child
+                // only remove the edges, if all of its children are not sources graph[vertex].forEach((child) => {
+                // get the node's children to decrement their in-degrees inDegree[child]--; // decrement inDegree of child
                   if (inDegree[child] === 0) {
                     sourcesForNextCall.push(child); // save the new source for the next call }
                 });
-                // recursive call to print other orderings from the remaining (and new) sources print_all_topological_sorts(graph, inDegree, sourcesForNextCall, sortedOrder);
+                // recursive call to print other orderings
+                // from the remaining (and new) sources print_all_topological_sorts(graph, inDegree, sourcesForNextCall, sortedOrder);
-                // backtrack, remove the vertex from the sorted order and put all of its children back to consider
+                // backtrack, remove the vertex from the sorted
+                //order and put all of its children back to consider
                 // the next source instead of the current vertex sortedOrder